 Yes, you may suffer from temporary hair loss if you start applying too much turmeric, more than three tablespoons a day in one small area of your skin.

-However, do not imagine that turmeric is to be completely avoided, in fact, I really believe that it’s safer than most cosmetic products and creams sold nowadays.
+However, do not imagine that turmeric is to be completely avoided; in fact, I believe that it’s safer than most cosmetic products and creams sold nowadays.

 Take one tablespoon ground turmeric to which you are going to add two tablespoons melted coconut oil, mix everything very well and put in a glass container, don’t forget to close the lid.

 Every day, I want you to use two teaspoons on your skin.